CoryDAsana/developer-docs/source/includes/markdown/_06-rich-text.html.md

 </object>
 ```

 You can embed Figma, Loom, YouTube, etc. within rich text.
-The effect is similar to an HTML iframe.
+The effect is similar to an [HTML iFrame](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe).
 There is a fixed, predefined list of external media sources that are supported:

-Adobe XD, Canva, Figma, InVision, Loom, LucidChart, Miro, Vimeo, Whimsical, and Wistia.
+* Adobe XD
+* Canva
+* Figma
+* InVision
+* Loom
+* LucidChart
+* Miro
+* Vimeo
+* Whimsical
+* Wistia

 **Milestones and goals**